-The Company holds four resource consents the details of which are summarised in Table 1 below.
+The Company holds six resource consents the details of which are summarised in Table 1 below.
+Two of the six consents were utilised and two were granted during the reporting period.
 Summaries of the conditions attached to each permit are set out in Section 3 of this report.